 Provides a safe & nurturing environment Inspires a positive outlook towards the future.
 Promotes self control through safe boundaries Cultivates Confident Responsible Growth Prepares for independent living.

 Acorn Cottage is a cosy detached cottage, extended and modernised with a spacious living environment.
 It is situated on the edge of a small village in the Suffolk countryside overlooking farmland.

 The Home provides a safe, homely and nurturing environment where young people are supported as they try to turn their lives around and assume self-control and responsibility for their own behaviour.
 This is achieved through a consistent programme, which includes circle time, key-working and young people’s meetings.

-The Home was recognised by Ofsted in 2015 as ‘Good’.
+The Home is recognised by Ofsted as ‘Good’.

 Placement at Acorn Cottage can be a stepping stone in breaking negative cycles of behaviour.
 The relative seclusion of the Home allows the girls the space to address their past and deal with unresolved feelings.
 The level of staff support allows for consistency of care and clear boundary setting, and also containment of any difficult behaviour.
 However, proximity to Ipswich ensures access to a wide range of recreational activities,

 The girls at Acorn Cottage are encouraged to access the extensive range of hobbies and activities that are available in the local area, this includes horse riding, gym membership, voluntary work, dance classes, singing lessons, skiing lessons, sailing, the Air Training Corps, rollerskating and many other of the enjoyable pursuits that we are fortunate to have available in the Suffolk region.

 This is a therapeutic home, run according to the principles of Social Pedagogy.
 Maintaining boundaries, and ensuring established routines are followed, are an essential part of the day.